-Born Earvin Johnson Jr. in 1959 in Lansing, Michigan, Magic Johnson dominated the court as one of America's best basketball players for 12 years.
+Born Earvin Johnson Jr. in 1959 in Lansing, Michigan, Magic Johnson dominated the court as one of professional basketball's best players for 13 years.
 He retired from the L.A.
 Lakers in 1991 after revealing that he had tested positive for HIV, the virus that causes AIDS, though he later returned in 1996 for one final season.

-He has since then built up a business empire, which includes real estate holdings, several Starbucks franchises, and movie theaters.
+Johnson has since built up a business empire, which includes real estate holdings, Starbucks franchises, movie theaters and shares of professional sports teams.
 He is also a published author.

 Magic Johnson was born Earvin Johnson Jr. on August 14, 1959, in Lansing, Michigan.
 From a large family, Johnson grew up with nine brothers and sisters.

 Both of his parents worked—his father for the General Motors plant in town and his mother as a school custodian.
 He had a passion for basketball, and would start practicing as early as 7:30 a.m.

 At Everett High School, Johnson earned his famous nickname, "Magic," after a sportswriter witnessed him compile 36 points, 16 rebounds and 16 assists in a single game.

 Magic Johnson continued to play in college for Michigan State University.
 Standing at 6 feet 9 inches tall, he made for an impressive point guard.
 Johnson excelled during his freshman year, helping his team, the Spartans, clinch the Big Ten Conference title.